Welsh Scenic Railways 5 Days - George Iv Hotel

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 2 - Llanberis Lake Railway & Welsh Slate Museum

-The Railway allows you to discover the timeless appeal of the narrow-gauge steam trains and enjoy a leisurely way of savouring the grandeur of Snowdonia./nThe steam engines take you on a five-mile return journey alongside Lake Padarn, past the 13th century Dolbadarn Castle and Llanberis' twin lakes (Fare included). /nThe train runs non-stop through the Padarn Country Park, joining the 1845 slate railway route and giving stunning views of Snowdon, the highest peak in Wales./nSited in the former workshops of the Dinorwic Slate Quarry (closed 1969), the museum (free entry) explores the history of mining in Snowdonia./nThere are 3 elements to our visit - an audio-visual presentation, a slate-splitting demonstration, and a look around the restored workers' cottages./nThe museum also has the largest working waterwheel in mainland Britain, and a hydraulic balance incline, used for lifting heavy materials./n
+The Railway allows us to discover the timeless appeal of the narrow-gauge steam trains and enjoy a leisurely way of savouring the grandeur of Snowdonia./nThe steam engines take us on a five-mile return journey alongside Lake Padarn, past the 13th century Dolbadarn Castle and Llanberis' twin lakes (Fare included). /nThe train runs non-stop through the Padarn Country Park, joining the 1845 slate railway route and giving stunning views of Snowdon, the highest peak in Wales./nSited in the former workshops of the Dinorwic Slate Quarry (closed 1969), the museum (free entry) explores the history of mining in Snowdonia./nThere are 3 elements to our visit - an audio-visual presentation, a slate-splitting demonstration, and a look around the restored workers' cottages./nThe museum also has the largest working waterwheel in mainland Britain, and a hydraulic balance incline, used for lifting heavy materials./n

 Day 3 - Talyllyn Railway